 2.9.1 Sexual violence and sexual harassment can occur between two children of any age and sex from primary to secondary stage and into colleges.
-It can also occur online.
+It can also occur wholly online, concurrently online and offline, or technology may be used to facilitate offline abuse.
 It can also occur through a group of children sexually assaulting or sexually harassing a single child or a group of children.